allnulled/language-generator-seed/README.md

 ## License

-Strictly `WTFL`.
-So, fuck off bitches, ain't got no job, ain't got no manner to get one, but I do not expect none to pay me a dollar: instead, you can take this project, change a comma, and say that it was yours.
+Strictly [WTFPL](https://en.wikipedia.org/wiki/WTFPL).
+So, ain't got no job, ain't got no manner to get one, but I do not expect none to pay me a dollar: instead, you can take this project, change a comma, and say that it was yours.
 I do not give a shit.
-This planet is for suckers.
+This planet is for suckers if you think it carefully.

 ## Contribute